Saqibur/MVC-PHP-Template/README.md

 # Simple-MVC-PHP-Template

 ## What This Project Is
 - A light-weight template for building basic MVC web applications.
+A skeleton I use often.
 - Can be used to make classroom projects/prototypes.
-- Solidy MVC concepts without hand-holding all the way through.
+- Helps solidify MVC concepts without hand-holding all the way through.
 - Build and test CRUD apps quickly while maintaining an MVC structure.
+- Comes with pre-built error pages for easy debugging. **TODO**

 ## What This Project Is Not
 - A solid framework to build web applications.
 This is just a template and is not pretending to be a framework.